 Community Literacy Council has conversation groups at Canton Public Library, Plymouth District Library, Westland Public Library, Connection Church in Canton, St. John's Episcopalian Church in Plymouth, and Northville District Library.

-Our one-on-one tutors meet with students in a public location, such as a public library, for 1.5 each week.
+Our one-on-one tutors meet with students in a public location, such as a public library, for 1.5 hours each week.

 You do not need an education degree to become a CLC tutor.
 If you love to help people, are patient, and have a good sense of humor, then becoming an English tutor may be your calling.